 Leading Causes of Severe Snowmobile Accidents in Burlington

-Snowmobile accidents can arise from a number of causes, with operator negligence being one of the most common factors.
-Other leading causes of snowmobile accidents include speeding, operating a snowmobile while drunk or under the influence of drugs, operating a snowmobile at night, and defective vehicle manufacturing or repair.
+Snowmobile accidents can arise from a number of causes.
+According to the University of Vermont, “The main causes of these accidents are natural obstacles, excessive speed, and alcohol intoxication.”
+With operator negligence being one of the most common factors.
+Other common causes of snowmobile accidents include operating a snowmobile at night, and defective vehicle manufacturing or repair.

 Laws Regarding The Use of Snowmobiles